The state machine, phase by phase

 The agent reports verification status back to the control plane, which flips the device's state and notifies operators in real time.
 Anything that doesn't verify on time routes to a triage workflow rather than blocking the rest of the wave.

 Every action sealed in a tamper-evident chain.
 Signed.
-Blob-immutable for 7 years.
+Sealed in write-once storage for 7 years.

 You don't prove a migration happened by digging through logs after the fact.
 You prove it with a signed receipt you can hand to your auditor.